German Society of New Zealand Inc. - Auckland

 Do you wish to become a member of the German Society?
 It is not necessary to be German.
 From here you can print out an Application Form for membership.
 Please complete it and mail it to the address given.

-The annual membership fee (for the club year 1.4. to 31.3. the following year) is: $50 for the first member, $30 for every subsequent member of a household and their Youths under 16 years of age no charge.
+The annual membership fee (for the club year 1.4. to 31.3. the following year) is: $50 for the first member, $30 for each further member of a household.
+Children under 16 years of age are free of charge.

 Functions